How to Get Into Penn: The Case Study of Isaac

 Outcome

 Isaac applied Early Decision to Penn but was deferred.
 He was intensely disappointed, but handled it well.
-After three and a half months of agonizing limbo, Isaac was admitted to Penn in the regular round, and was breathlessly excited.
+After three and a half months of agonizing limbo, Isaac was finally admitted to Penn in the regular round, and was breathlessly excited.

 First, there is no fixed timeline or formula that will result in an admissions offer from the Ivy League.
 What is important is that you do the things that you enjoy, and that you do them to the maximum.
 What Penn and other Ivy schools want is a record of accomplishment.
 They want to see that you are a high achiever…not just in the classroom, but in life more generally.
 Of course they like athletes, but if the athlete is not good enough to play on an Ivy League Division 1 team, then that athletic participation doesn’t mean a whole lot.